-A popular alternative to Alpari is IG, a brokerage regulated by Financial Conduct Authority and ASiC and over 44 years in business.
-Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI.
+A popular alternative to Alpari is City Index, a brokerage regulated by Financial Conduct Authority, ASiC and MAS and over 35 years in business.
+Another strong alternative is XTB, which is regulated by Financial Conduct Authority.

-Here are some of the key reasons why traders choose IG and AvaTrade over Alpari:
+Here are some of the key reasons why traders choose City Index and XTB over Alpari:

-If IG isn't quite right, we've also listed ten suitable Alpari alternatives below.
-You can click between the different instruments to compare each broker's spreads for that instrument.
+If City Index isn’t quite right, we’ve also listed ten suitable Alpari alternatives below.
+You can click between the different instruments to compare each broker’s spreads for that instrument.